renehorstmann/Pixelc/README.md

 - redraw buttons
   - modes in different bg color, so they match
   - dither inv
+- color picker mode (tip on canvas to change secondary color)
 - preview
   - instead of animation
   - how to animate